 If you wish, or if the Gaming Master demands, you may adjust his characteristics with the Astrological Alterations table.
 Roll a 12-sided die to determine the character’s astrological sign on the Astrological Alterations table (record this as Star Sign).
 (This is recommended, as astrological influences are pervasive in the magic rules.)
 Adjust the characteristics as indicated on the table.
 Do not adjust any score below 3 or above 18.
 If you are not adjusting your scores, simply roll for the star sign.

-You now have a chance to adjust the character’s scores according to your own wishes.
+You now have a chance to adjust the character’s scores according to your own wishes representing the astrological conditions of your birth.
 Roll 2d6−7.
 The result is the number of points, ±, by which you must alter the characteristics.
 You may not alter a characteristic more than two points, and if a characteristic is 14 or higher, you may only alter it by one point.
 Greed, selfishness, and lust, being vices, are adjusted in reverse: −1 increases the score by 1 point, +1 reduces the score by one point, and so on.
 Consider the Characteristics: Primary and Secondary table in this section, and what sort of class you want the character to be.

 Roll 1d6.
 1–2: roll once against the Bogey Table; 3–4: roll twice; 5–6: roll three times.